 The program will generate the web pages to your specifications, and then you will need to upload them to your web site.
-While uploading is not automatic, there are a number of programs available that can make this a simple point-and-click operation after generating the pages (see below for some recommendations).
+There is an Upload button on the dialog which you can use to upload the pages after creating them, if you've configured the FTP settings (see Maintenance / Online Setup).
 Therefore you could easily upload the changes several times per day as needed.
+You can also use any 3rd-party FTP software to upload the pages after using the export function.
 The pages can also be time-stamped so the web site visitor knows how recent the page was updated.

-One or more sets of 12 pages will be generated, one for each month for the next 1 months (the current month will be partial, starting with the current day).
+One or more sets of 12 pages will be generated, one page for each month for the next 12 months (the current month may be partial, starting with the current day).
 You can select what sites are shown on each set of pages -- show all sites in one set, or make a separate set for each Site Type or Site Class.
 If you have multiple Parks set up, also have the option to generate a separate set for each Park.